jtongchenzip/wp1101/final/README.md

 by daphne, jtc, wsa

 ### About this project
-This project is can judge your hackathon result with cypress online.
+This project can judge your hackathon result with cypress online.
 It also gives you a friendly designed page to see your judged results.

 ### How to run this service locally
 1. `frontend`